Chart Color Schemes

 Lara features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 77.2% of all households, including 37.7% couples with children, 27.5% couples without children, and 11.0% single parent families.
-Non-family households account for the remaining 22.8%, with lone person households at 20.6% and group households comprising 2.2%.
+Family households constitute 77.2% of all households, including 37.7% couples with children, 27.5% couples without children, and 11.0% single parent families.
+Non-family households comprise the remaining 22.8%, with lone person households at 20.6% and group households comprising 2.2% of the total.
 The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households